nanoframework/System.Runtime.Serialization/README.md

 It is recommended that the source code for the classes being exchanged is the same in the projects for both frameworks.
 To accomplish this one can use any of the usual approaches, like shared projects or linked files.

-> **Warning** Make use the fully qualified name of the class is the same at both ends.
+> **Warning** Make sure the fully qualified name of the class is the same at both ends.
 Failing to do so will prevent properly deserialize the data.
-This is another good reasone for sharing the same code file in both projects.
+This is another good reason for sharing the same code file in both projects.

 A detailed example of this can be found in the Unit Tests projects for the BinaryFormatter.
 They are using both techniques there.